nflike/nflike.eu/README.md

 `0551e5f3768bdff43bad75167733ab978de25850027e3bea927017b26a00070fb`.
 You can
 now log in with your username and the password `tw1024`.

+If you installed the website in a subdirectory, like /nf-like/, then you must set the path to '/nf-like/' in config.php (include the leading and trailing slash!).

 ## Getting started

 The structure of the site is like this: